E2 Visa Dual Intent: Apply for Green Card?

 Further, attempting to change your status from a non-immigrant visa to an immigrant visa while in the US is likely to cause issues and you will need to provide compelling evidence as to why your intention to remain has changed or was not declared at the time of your initial visitor visa application.
 Issues with dishonesty or deliberate misrepresentation during the visa application process may be deemed visa fraud and can result in issues with future US visa applications and you potentially being barred from entering the US.

-Is the E2 a dual intent visa?
+Is the E2 visa dual intent?

 Under the dual intent rules, E-2 visa holders have to follow a more challenging path to US permanent residence than other visa routes.
 They are prohibited by law from applying for a Green Card through ‘adjustment of status’ – the process of transferring to permenant residence status from within the US until they have — at least, not without waiving specific legal rights as prescribed under the prevailing Treaty of commerce under which their eligibility for the E2 route is established.
 Such rights affect important considerations such as tax liability, making it critical to take professional legal advice on your circumstances to understand the full ramifications of waiving your Treaty rights.
 If you apply for your immigrant visa outside the US, and subsequently enter the country with your new visa rather than your E-2 nonimmigrant status, your E-2 visa rights will be waived.